jaemin-cho04/vecmath/README.md

 learn the language and the math, not just call into Eigen.
 Foundation for robotics (transforms, kinematics) and aerospace (attitude, orbits) work.

-> Built without AI code generation.
-Every operation is implemented and tested
-> by hand so I can explain the *why* behind each design choice.

 ## Build & test

 ```bash